ccb-hms/workbench-python-workshop/episodes/home-01-strings.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "How can I manipulate text?"
+- How can I manipulate text?
-- "How can I create neat and dynamic text output?"
+- How can I create neat and dynamic text output?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Extract substrings of interest."
+- Extract substrings of interest.
-- "Format dynamic strings using f-strings."
+- Format dynamic strings using f-strings.
-- "Explore Python's built-in string functions"
+- Explore Python's built-in string functions

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- "Strings can be indexed and sliced."
+- Strings can be indexed and sliced.
-- "Strings cannot be directly altered."
+- Strings cannot be directly altered.
-- "You can build complex strings based on other variables using f-strings and format."
+- You can build complex strings based on other variables using f-strings and format.
-- "Python has a variety of useful built-in string functions."
+- Python has a variety of useful built-in string functions.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Strings can be indexed and sliced.